geekygirldawn/project-api-metrics/scripts/README.md

 ### Mystery GitHub Organizations

-We use this script at VMware to gather basic data about GitHub orgs that we believe may have been created outside of our process by various employees across our business units.
+We can use this script to gather basic data about GitHub orgs that we believe may have been created outside of our process by various employees across our business units.
 We gather the first few members of the org to help identify employees who can provide more details about the purpose of the org and how it is used.

     scripts/mystery_orgs.py

+However, since members are private by default, this script may not be as useful as just running repo_activity.py on those same orgs to also learn more about the repos and get better contact info from the commit data.

 ## Acceptable Use